yuzadef/allofbugs/general-checklists.md

-# Web Application Testing Checklist
+# Web Application Testing By Features

 ## Registration
 - [ ] userA use userB verification link for verification.
 Do the verifications need to happen in their respective browser session?